 5.000 Euro for Twitter channel with more than 500 followers?

 The Munich Isar Round drew the following conclusion from these statements: “If the Bavarian state government sticks to Horst Seehofer's statement and if the statements of the BLM managing director, Martin Gebrande, are correct, then a Twitter account with more than 500 would have to be used Be a radio offering to followers. ” Twitterers with over 500 followers could then incur costs of 5.000.

 In order to prevent this and gain legal certainty, the Isaround has registered its Twitter channel, and only this one, as a broadcast offer on the Internet.
 Michael Praetorius personally presented the managing director of the Bavarian state center for new media, Martin Gebrande, with the completed form from the BLM website for displaying an Internet radio program.
 If the BML accepts the registration, the Isarrunde-Twitter must pay 5.000 Euro.

 What's the point?

 But not only: Such a decision would probably also affect all other Twitter channels.
 May we soon pay all 5.000 euros?
 For Praetorius, whom I asked exactly this question about the deep in a telephone call on Tuesday Sense the action is about more:

-"If the Landesmedienanstallt refuses the application, one can discuss its raison d'être as regulator.
-However, if you agree with the application, a Bavarian authority will be entitled to Twitter - and that's something you have to discuss in any case! "
+“If the Landesmedienanstallt rejects the application, you can discuss their right to exist as a regulatory authority.
+If you agree to the application, however, a Bavarian authority will claim Twitter - and you definitely have to discuss that! ”

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.